leobudima/elogii-blog/content/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity.md

 date = 2020-05-05T10:00:00Z
 description = "What steps should you take when demand exceeds your capacity?
-And how to improve last mile delivery to meet high volumes and rapid fulfillment?" image = "/blog/uploads/demand-vs-capacity.jpg" tags = ["Last-Mile Delivery", "Delivery Management Software", "Demand Forecasting", "Order Prioritization", "Order Batching", "Delivery Logistics", "Delivery Service Capacity", "Delivery Demand"] title = "How to Improve Last-Mile Delivery When Demand Exceeds Your Capacity" type = "post"
+And how to improve last mile delivery to meet high volumes and rapid fulfillment?" image = "/blog/uploads/demand-vs-capacity.jpg" tags = ["Delivery Management Platform", "Last-Mile Delivery"] title = "How to Improve Last-Mile Delivery When Demand Exceeds Your Capacity" type = "post"